Skip to content

 The tutorial assumes you've completed the Getting Started guide, run the full data collection pipeline, and have both Docker services running.

 The examples below use curl with python3 -m json.tool for pretty-printed output.
-You can also paste the URLs directly into your browser, which is especially useful for the visualization endpoints that return images and interactive HTML.
+You can also paste the URLs directly into your browser, which is particularly useful for the visualization endpoints that return images and interactive HTML.

 Orient yourself